catsclaw/triumphweb/content/play/blurbs.md

 Wright.
 Lee was brawn to your brain.
 The committee chose Lee to serve as Triumph.
 You assisted them with their training, and, to this day, you are convinced that if all had been run fairly, they would have won.
-But no, they died in the final half hour at the hands of Mel Smith, the current mentor for Canton 5.
+But no, they died in the final half hour at the hands of Brook Smith, the current mentor for Canton 5.
 You never really got over it and you are looking for revenge.
 If you get your way, the Triumphs for Vulcan’s Canton will suffer.
 But you will have to be sneaky about it.
 Not only will your fellow Gamekeepers be on the lookout